 Creating both evergreen and seasonal content is highly important to connecting with your audience as they make their way through the consumer decision journey.
 Most businesses experience variations based on the time of year.
 As a marketer, being able to determine how and when to create seasonal content based around your business is critical to capturing these time-sensitive needs from both new and existing customers.

 In this post, we’ll outline the best approach to creating your content to give it a higher chance of connecting with your target audience when the time comes.

 Timing is Everything

 Be sure to plan ahead and give yourself adequate time to fully research and create a unique piece of content that will stand out from the rest.
-A general rule of thumb is to start planning your seasonal initiatives 4-6 months in advance and think strategically about when to post, which brings us to our next point.
+A general rule of thumb is to start planning your seasonal initiatives four to six months in advance and think strategically about when to post, which brings us to our next point.

 Use Tools to Find Seasonal Trends

-Tools can be of great use for both creating content, in addition to discovering when seasonal interest rises and falls.
-This information provides the knowledge of what users are searching for and when they are searching for it.
+Tools can be of great use for both creating content, in addition to helping you discover when seasonal interest rises and falls.
+This information provides knowledge of what users are searching for and when they are searching for it.

 As one of the quickest and easiest ways to find the time of year interest in a particular subject peaks, Google Trends is a helpful tool for finding seasonal patterns.